PDIS/a11y-templates/README.md

 # a11y-templates
-localized document templates for accessibility related documents and reports
+Localized document templates for accessibility related documents and reports

+VPAT source files are available at https://www.itic.org/policy/accessibility/vpat